youngker/apparmor-wiki/AppArmorTrustedHelpers.md

 **TODO**

+# Introduction
 Trusted helpers are services that have elevated permission in some domain, that AppArmor trusts to help enforce certain policy.

+# Basics of a Trusted Helper

+Factors to consider

+Version of AppArmor to support

+Whether to extend profile language or do custom policy
+- keeping policy together

+Dealing with dynamic policy (stacking and delegation)

+PolicyDB

+External Policy Blob

+Dynamic includes

+# Accessing policy

+Query interface

+Using libapparmor on locally saved policy

+Pulling policy from the kernel for independent policy

+# Responding to policy changes

+policy notifications

 # Example Trusted helpers